niklasknoell/Microsat-gps-sim/README.md

 </table>

 At the final propagation time, after two full orbits, the RMSE is ... m for the position and ... m/s for the velocity.
+This is ......

 ............................